top of page

 Stipple Illusionism was founded by Jarrett T. Camp, a Los Angeles–based contemporary fine artist.

-All definitions, principles, and applications of Stipple Illusionism originate from his practice and documentation.
+All definitions, principles, and applications of stipple illusionism originate from his practice and documentation.

 Jarrett T. Camp is the primary and original source of the Stipple Illusionism movement.